 Other causes of chronic constipation may include:

 Chronic constipation usually requires several months of treatment and cooperation between the parents, the child, and the doctor to overcome the problem.
 Don't be discouraged if the problem comes back during these months.
-The rectum is made of muscle tissue; when a child has had chronic constipation, the muscle becomes stretched.
+The rectum is made of muscle tissue.
+When a child has had chronic constipation, the muscle gets stretched.
 It may take several months to get the muscle back into shape.

 In rare cases, constipation in children may be caused by other health problems, such as: